Fly the Branded Skies

 But other problems were more predictable.
 While National did have a domestic route network, it was mostly along a north-south axis up and down the Eastern seaboard from New York to Florida.
 It didn’t offer the routes Pan Am really needed to feed flights to Europe and Asia.
 The fleets weren’t compatible.
 Worst of all was the clash of cultures:

 Pan Am employees looked down their noses at the National people; the National people thought the Pan Am veterans were conceited.
 In the back-office accounting operation, Pan Am people simply threw National ticket stubs on the floor, to be swept up at the end of the day.
 National people resented wearing Pan Am uniforms.
-Both groups spent so much time scowling at each other that they forgot to smile for their passengers.2
+Both groups spent so much time scowling at each other that they forgot to smile for their passengers. ((Thomas Petzinger, Jr., Hard landing: The epic contest for power and profits that plunged the airlines into chaos, New York: Three Rivers Press, 1996: 134.))

 In a sense, this makes the jingle all the more heartbreaking; you can almost hear the desperate hope in the lyrics: “We’ll fly America — now we can!”
 The optimism of “Say hello to hopes and plans. / Say hello!
 Here I am!” is almost painful in retrospect.